 Day Five: Sumda

 Sumda is the day of forgiveness, and the last day before the new year.
-It is the day when people are encouraged to admit their faults and ask for forgiveness from their loved ones.
+It is the day when people are encouraged to admit their mistakes and ask for forgiveness from their loved ones.

 Animon art is quite abstract.
 They make art with rainbow scars; black and red is used in a lot of self-portraits of artists who still hold negative emotions with their marks, or often on an evil villain with scars.